lab1092/blender-manual_ja/manual/physics/particles/children.rst

 For Simple Mode
    Size
-      Only for :guilabel:`Emitter`.
+      Only for *Emitter*.
 A multiplier for children size.
    Random
       Random variation to the size of child particles.